-Every apartment search begins with asking yourself the question, “How much rent can I afford?”
+Every apartment search should begin with asking yourself the question, “How much rent can I afford?

 It’s probably safe to say no one wants to blow the majority of their monthly income on rent.
 Keeping this expense as low as possible can give you more wiggle room so that you can prioritize and save for future goals, like buying a house and saving for retirement.